Basel Chamber Orchestra

 Our mission statement

 We are an internationally successful top orchestra based in Basel.
-The demand for the highest musical quality is our common challenge.
+Our shared challenge is to achieve the highest musical quality.

-We understand music as the direct language of passions.
-With our broad repertoire, which we perform on both historical and modern instruments, we seek new ways of interpretation.
+We see music as the direct language of passion.
+With our broad repertoire, which we develop using both historical and modern instruments, we seek new avenues of interpretation.

-Every concert becomes a unique and shared experience when there is a spark between orchestra and audience.
-We want to take our listeners away from everyday life with varied programmes, trigger emotions and at the same time make them think.
+Every concert becomes a unique and shared experience when there is a spark between the orchestra and the audience.
+We want to transport our listeners away from everyday life with varied programmes, trigger emotions and at the same time inspire reflection.

-Our aim is to provide musical highlights of the highest quality for a curious audience.
-We see ourselves as hosts, we meet our visitors with open arms.
+Our goal is to provide musical highlights of the highest standard for a curious audience.
+We see ourselves as hosts and welcome our visitors with open arms.

 Our circle of friends

-The support of our circle of friends creates optimal conditions for creative excellence - both ideally and financially.
+The support of our circle of friends creates the ideal conditions for creative excellence – both conceptually and financially.

-We see ourselves as an artistic production company that approaches its audience with a wide range of educational offers.
+We see ourselves as an artistic production company that reaches out to its audience with a wide range of communication services.

-We are supported by the long-term and sustainable support of our sponsors, foundations and the public sector.
-We reflect on the roots and needs of the music city of Basel and realise a successful touring activity.
+We are supported by the long-term and sustainable backing of our sponsors, foundations and the public sector.
+We reflect on the roots and needs of Basel as a city of music and organise successful tours.

 Our goals

-We are establishing ourselves at the top of the international chamber orchestra scene and are supported by a growing circle of friends and guests in our home town of Basel.
+We are establishing ourselves among the leading international chamber orchestras and are supported by a growing circle of friends and guests in our home city of Basel.

-We put established, important works and their composers in a new light and rediscover them again and again.
-In doing so, we always strive for the perfect, independent sound.
+We shed new light on established, significant works and their composers, constantly rediscovering them.
+In doing so, we always strive for the perfect, unique sound.

-We pursue various long-term artistic projects and programmatic focuses.
-The focused examination of a concrete musical language enables the musicians to continuously develop both individually and collectively, which enriches the self-image of the orchestra in a positive sense.
+We pursue various long-term artistic projects and programmatic priorities.
+Focused engagement with a specific musical language enables the musicians to continuously develop artistically, both individually and collectively, which enriches the orchestra's self-image in a positive sense.

-As a modern orchestra company, we are expanding the circle of our friends and supporters.
-At the same time, we strive for balanced, contemporary financing on the three pillars: public, private, concert income.
+As a modern orchestra, we are expanding our circle of friends and supporters.
+At the same time, we strive for balanced, contemporary financing based on three pillars: public, private and concert revenues.

-As musicians based in Basel, we take responsibility for a growing audience.
-We develop independent education formats and work closely with regional schools.
-Internationally, we are recognisable as an orchestra with a high standard of education.
+As musicians based in Basel, we take responsibility for nurturing a new generation of audiences.
+We develop our own educational formats and work closely with regional schools and institutions to reach further target groups.
+Internationally, we are recognised as an orchestra with high standards in education.

-We develop long-term partnerships with exceptional conductors and soloists.
-In addition, we are deepening our cooperation with important international guest orchestras and festivals.
-Once a year we present ourselves on a concert tour outside the European continent.
+We develop long-term partnerships with exceptional artistic personalities.
+In addition, we are deepening our cooperation with important international guest venues and festivals.
+We regularly present ourselves on concert tours outside the European continent.

 Members of the Basel Chamber Orchestra